prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-to-solve-a-problem.markdown

 # Transfer Learning

-Almost 80-90% of our problems can be solved by this simple & naive way. <b>How others have solved the same problem in the past?<b> Ask this question whenever you face any problem.
+Almost 80-90% of our problems can be solved in this simple & naive way. <b>How others have solved the same problem in the past?<b> Ask this question whenever you face any problem.

 > Billions of humans are living on this planet.
-It's very likely that, someone else have faced & solved the same problem as ours.
+It's very likely that someone else has faced & solved the same problem as ours.
 We just need to copy that solution.
 That's all.

-Whatever problem you want to solve, chances are higher that someone out there have faced the same problem & solved it successfully.
+Whatever problem you want to solve, chances are higher that someone out there has faced the same problem & solved it successfully.
 You just want to copy that.
-It's very naive solution but works surprisingly most of the time.
+It's a very naive solution but works surprisingly most of the time.

 All the common problems like, how to cook something or how to find a house in a new city or how to get a good job.
-Someone in this world have already solve that problem.
+Someone in this world has already solved that problem.

 In this information age, solutions are available freely on the internet.
 You can learn almost anything if not literally anything on the internet.
-Platforms like YouTube have revolutionized information and knowledge sharing to whole another level.
+Platforms like YouTube have revolutionized information and knowledge sharing to a whole another level.
 In an era of free knowledge, all we need to do is search on the internet about what we want to do, and get the solution in minutes.

-Now it's possible that, different people have solved the exact same problem in different ways.
+Now, it's possible that different people may have solved the exact same problem in different ways.
 That's better!
 Now, you have multiple ways to solve that problem.
 You get to choose the way you want to solve that problem!

-To summarize, most of our problem can be solved by just coping what others have done to solve that problem.
+To summarize, most of our problems can be solved by just copying what others have done to solve that problem.
-Almost all the "common" and day-to-day problems will be solved by this way.
+Almost all the "common" and day-to-day problems will be solved in this way.

 <br/>

-# First principles thinking
+# First Principles Thinking

 We saw how our day-to-day problems can be solved by transfer learning.
 Now, how can we solve problems which very few people have faced or tried to solve?
 For example, what people like Elon Musk is doing to build electric cars and efficient rockets.

-A bit of <b>innovation</b> is required here to solve this problems.
-By innovation, I don't mean some ground breaking innovation.
-Just a problem which no-one have ever solved / faced.
+A bit of <b>innovation</b> is required here to solve these problems.
+By innovation, I don't mean some groundbreaking innovation.
+Just a problem which no-one has ever solved/faced.

-> First principles thinking tells, to start reasoning from very basic things which are known to be true and to build up from there.
+> First-principles thinking tells, to start reasoning from very basic things which are known to be true and to build up from there.
 In other words, to solve a problem, boil it down to fundamental truths which we are sure to be true, and then reason up from there.

 Contrary to this, reasoning by analogy means, to solve a problem by a similar way which we solved a similarly looking other problem with slight variations.
 Which is not an optimal solution in most cases.

 It's mentally easier to think by analogy rather than to reason from the first principles.
 That's why many people don't try to think that way.

-A famous example which Elon Musk shares is, the cost of a battery cell.
+A famous example that Elon Musk shares is, the cost of a battery cell.
 Traditionally, battery cells were $600 per kWh.
-Now, battery is made from elements like Cobalt, Nickle, Aluminium, Carbon and some polymers.
+Now, a battery cell is made from elements like Cobalt, Nickle, Aluminium, Carbon, and some polymers.

 Now, if we add the cost of those basic elements from market value, it's $80 per kWh.
 So clearly, we just need a smart way to combine all the basic elements to reduce the cost of a battery cell.

-This first principles thinking, is contrary to transfer learning way of solving a problem.
-In transfer leaning, we copy other people's solutions exactly same or with slight variations.
+This first principle thinking, is contrary to transfer learning way of solving a problem.
+In transfer learning, we copy other people's solutions exactly the same or with slight variations.
 That's okay for day-to-day problems.

 We don't need to solve every problem by first principles.
-First principles thinking is better for problems which are new and haven't been solved before, not the usual day-to-day problems.
-This way of problem solving is better for solving counter-intuitive problems like quantum mechanics.
+First-principles thinking is better for problems that are new and haven't been solved before, not the usual day-to-day problems.
+This way of problem-solving is better for solving counter-intuitive problems like quantum mechanics.

 While thinking from first principles, a good habit is to always look for negative feedbacks from friends.
-This may sounds a simple but not much do it.
+This may sounds simple but not much people do it.

 <br/>